Dogs

 The first sign most owners notice is a bloody discharge.
 It might show up as tiny drops on the floor or in her bed.
 Some female dogs clean themselves often, so you may not see much, but you’ll likely spot some discharge if you check gently.

 Another clear sign of the onset of a female dog’s period cycle is a swollen vulva (the area under her tail).
-It may look puffy or larger than normal.
-This happens because of changes in her hormone levels—it’s a normal part of the heat cycle and not usually painful.
+It may look puffy or larger than usual.
+This occurs due to changes in her hormone levels, which are a regular part of the menstrual cycle and typically not painful.

 You don’t need to panic when you see these signs.
-It’s just her body going through something natural, and with a little extra care and cleaning, you’ll both get through it just fine.
+It’s just her body going through something natural, and with a bit of extra care and cleaning, you’ll both get through it just fine.

 When your dog is in heat, the most important thing to do is keep her safe, comfortable, and away from male dogs.
-This stage of the female dog period cycle can feel like a lot, especially if it’s your first time dealing with it—but with a few simple steps, you can help her through it with confidence.
+This stage of the female dog's period cycle can feel like a lot, especially if it’s your first time dealing with it, but with a few simple steps, you can help her through it with confidence.

 Home Care Tips